Introduction to DevSecOps with GitLab CI/CD

 Compliance and Reporting

-• Compliance is critical in many industries.
+• Compliance matters in many industries.
 GitLab Ultimate streamlines compliance efforts with features designed to make reporting and adherence to security standards more manageable.

 5.4.
 Preparing for DevSecOps Implementation

-Implementing DevSecOps is not solely about the tools; it’s also about the culture and processes within your organization.
-Here are some key steps to prepare for a successful DevSecOps implementation:
+Implementing DevSecOps involves tools and the culture and processes within your organization.
+Here are key steps to prepare for a successful DevSecOps implementation:

 Training and Education

-• DevSecOps requires a deep understanding of security principles and practices.
+• DevSecOps requires understanding of security principles and practices.
 Invest in training your team to bridge the knowledge gap.

 Define Security Policies